rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 ```

 The snapshot is assumed to be located in `/opt/rke/etcd-snapshots`.

+The snapshot must be manually synched across all `etcd` nodes.

 The `pki.bundle.tar.gz` file is also expected to be in the same location.